Carolina Shrimp Soup

 - Minced fresh chives, optional

 - In a 6-qt. stockpot, heat 2 teaspoons oil over medium-high heat.
 Add shrimp; cook and stir 2 minutes.
-Add garlic; cook 1-2 minutes longer or just until shrimp turns pink.
+Add garlic; cook just until shrimp turn pink, 1-2 minutes longer.
 Remove from pot.

 - In same pot, heat remaining oil over medium-high heat.
-Stir in kale and red pepper; cook, covered, 8-10 minutes or until kale is tender, stirring occasionally.
+Stir in kale and red pepper; cook, covered, until kale is tender, stirring occasionally, 8-10 minutes.
 Add broth; bring to a boil.
 Stir in peas, salt, pepper and shrimp; heat through.
 If desired, sprinkle servings with chives.
-Yield: 6 servings.